hannobraun/stack-assembly/README.md

 [^3]: Except for `/`, which would overflow if you divide the minimum value by `-1`.
 I think this is unlikely to be intentional though, so it triggers an effect instead.

 There aren't any logical operations for now, as the bitwise ones can do double duty.

-The `abort` operator triggers an effect which signals that the script would like to conclude its evaluation.

 Evaluating any identifier that is not on this list triggers an effect.